 WHAT IS TABLE AND DEPTH ON A DIAMOND?

-Table and depth are two of the most important aspects you need to consider when buying a diamond.
-But what exactly do they mean?
+When purchasing a diamond, table and depth are two of the most crucial factors to consider.
+But what do they really mean?
 Don't worry; we've got your back!
-Read on to learn all about table and depth of a diamond.
+Continue reading to learn everything there is to know about a diamond's table and depth.

 WHAT IS DEPTH IN A DIAMOND?